Letters From India 1971

 Visit to Hyderabad

 Hyderabad served as the imperial capital of the Asaf Jahi dynasty from 1769 to 1948.
 As capital of the princely state of Hyderabad, the city housed the British Residency and cantonment until Indian independence in 1947.
 Hyderabad was annexed by the Indian Union in 1948 and continued as a capital of Hyderabad State from 1948 to 1956.
 After the introduction of the States Reorganization Act of 1956, Hyderabad was made the capital of the newly formed Andhra Pradesh.
 In 2014, Andhra Pradesh was split to form the state of Telangana, and Hyderabad became the joint capital of the two states.
 Until the 19th century, Hyderabad was known for the pearl industry and was nicknamed the "City of Pearls."
 It was the only trading center for Golconda diamonds in the world.
 Many of the city's historical and traditional bazaars remain open.
-Hyderabad's central location between the Deccan Plateau and the Western Ghats attracted major Indian research, manufacturing, educational and financial institutions. (<a href="https://en.wikipedia.org/wiki/Hyderabad">https://en.wikipedia.org/wiki/Hyderabad</a>) Although India is predominantly Hindu, the dominant religion of Hyderabad is Islam.
+Hyderabad's central location between the Deccan Plateau and the Western Ghats attracted major Indian research, manufacturing, educational and financial institutions. (https://en.wikipedia.org/wiki/Hyderabad">https://en.wikipedia.org/wiki/Hyderabad) Although India is predominantly Hindu, the dominant religion of Hyderabad is Islam.

-Visit to Patcham Pali village.
+Visit to Patcham Pali village, 18 miles from Hyderabad.

 Patcham Pali is well known as a weaver village that crafts beautiful and high-quality saris.
 The village is about an hour drive by bus out from Hyderabad through west-Texas-like desert land.
 The monsoon had not (yet) come to Patcham Pali by August of 1971, and the nearby stream and reservoir were nearly dry.
 The resulting drought condition threatened the 1971 food crops usually grown in the vicinity of Patcham Pali to feed its inhabitants.
 Many of the villagers turned out to see our group which was a novelty to them.
 Children were especially enamored of our cameras.
 The village headman welcomed our group and provided tea as we sat around the village meeting place.
 As we were quite leery of the village water and tea made from it, we dropped iodine tablets in the tea and waited for it to dissolve before drinking.
 The word “Pali” means “community.”